1

 How much do sustainability assistant jobs pay per year?

-As of Jul 8, 2026, the average yearly pay for sustainability assistant in the United States is $122,624.00, according to ZipRecruiter salary data.
+As of Aug 17, 2026, the average yearly pay for sustainability assistant in the United States is $122,624.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $120,500.00 and $138,000.00 per year, depending on experience, location, and employer.

-What are the key skills and qualifications needed to thrive in the Sustainability Assistant position, and why are they important?
+What are the key skills and qualifications needed to thrive in the sustainability assistant position, and why are they important?

 To thrive as a Sustainability Assistant, you need a foundational knowledge of environmental science, sustainability practices, and data analysis, often supported by a relevant degree or coursework.
 Familiarity with sustainability reporting software, environmental management systems (EMS), and tools like Microsoft Excel is commonly required.
 Strong organizational skills, attention to detail, and the ability to communicate effectively with both internal and external stakeholders are valuable soft skills.
 These competencies are crucial for supporting sustainability initiatives, tracking progress, and actively contributing to a company’s environmental goals.

-Does sustainability pay well?
+Does sustainability assistant pay well?

 What qualifications do I need to work in sustainability?